frvnzz/DFS-Maze-Solver/docs/README.md

     Format the maze as a C# integer 2D array.
    ```

+Alternatively, you can choose one of the mazes provided in `/docs/smapleMazes.cs`.

 3. Run the program using one of the following command:

     ```bash